kubernetes/kube-state-metrics/README.md

 #### Enabling VerticalPodAutoscalers

 Please note that the collector for `verticalpodautoscalers` are disabled dy default.
-This is because Vertical Pod Austocalers are managed as custom resources.
+This is because Vertical Pod Autocalers are managed as custom resources.
 If you want to enable this collector, please ensure that you have the `v1beta2` CRDs installed beforehand.
 They can be found [here](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/deploy/vpa-beta2-crd.yaml).

 ### Kube-state-metrics self metrics